javalin/website/_posts/tutorials/2017-11-17-javalin-docker-example-with-maven.md

 ## Configuring Docker
-Before we can configure anything we must create a Dockerfile. we can create a text file using any editor and name it https://github.com/prasad-marne/javalin-docker/blob/master/Dockerfile Copy below contents to the file and move this file to root of your project.
+Before we can configure anything we must create a Dockerfile.
+We can create a text file using any editor and name it Dockerfile.
+Copy below contents to the Dockerfile and move this file to root of your project.
 ~~~markup
 FROM openjdk:8-jre-alpine